Student Success Center

 Disability Support Services

-SSC provides support services to students qualifying under the Americans with Disabilities Act, including but not limited to test proctoring, note-taking, and adaptive technologies.
-Students requesting academic support services under the ADA must provide documentation from a qualified clinician to the Director of SSC.
-Call (313) 578-0310 for more information.
+Disability Support Services has moved!
+The office is located in the Library, Room 328.
+Those qualifying under the Americans with Disabilities Act, have access to the following, including but not limited to test proctoring, note-taking, and adaptive technologies.
+Students requesting academic support services under the ADA must provide documentation from a qualified clinician to the Director of DSS, Emilie Wetherington.
+Email email@example.com for more information.
 More on disability support.